wp-plugins/instafx/readme.txt

 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Power up your WordPress site with InstaFX, Add filtering to your WordPress images. vintage, lomo, clarity, sinCity, sunrise, crossProcess, orangPeel, love, grungy, jarques, pinhole, oldBoot, glowingSun, hazyDays, herMajesty, nostalgia, hemingway, concentrate, and more.
+Power up your WordPress site with InstaFX, Add filtering to your WordPress images. vintage, lomo, clarity, sinCity, sunrise, crossProcess, and more.

 == Description ==
 The main focus of InstaFX is manipulating images using the HTML5 canvas and Javascript.
 It's a combination of a simple-to-use interface with advanced and efficient image/canvas editing techniques.